 Knowing what a standard drink is can help you track how much alcohol you're consuming or serving.
-It also helps with following Canada's Low Risk Drinking Guidelines.
+It also helps with following Canada’s Guidance on Alcohol and Health.
 Take our Home Bartending Challenge and see how your pouring skills measure up.

 Some people think mixing energy drinks and alcohol will help reverse the effects of alcohol.
 Research shows that's not true.
 What really happens is the caffeine in the energy drink hides the effect of the alcohol, making you think you drank less than you really did.
 Find out why that's risky.